PAUL HAYDEN KIRK, FAIA (1914-1995)

 1956 - The Harry Glickman Residential Project.

-1956 - The Electri-Living House, 10 Overlake Drive, Medina WA.
+1956 - The Electri-Living House, 10 Overlake Drive East, Medina WA.
 In 1956, Living For Young Homemakers Magazine collaborated with local utility companies to fund 12 houses across the US as part of the Electri-Living Program.
 Like the other 11 architects and developers in the program, Paul Hayden Kirk and the builder, Robinson Homes, Incorporated, were provided $18,000 and given three guidelines for the competition: the house needed to suit a couple with two to four children; its wiring had to support an array of electrical appliances then on the market; it had to be reproducible by tract-house developers.
 Destroyed around 2012.

 1956 - The Wayne Maris House.